markflemingtennis/tennis-blog/content/posts/five-strategies-for-winning-from-the-baseline.md

 Power is a wonderful ability to have.

-However, when we are playing at the baseline and are either 1) unable to control our power, or 2) the opponent is not effected by our power, what are some strategies or patterns we should utilize?
+However, when we are playing at the baseline and are either 1) unable to control our power, or 2) the opponent is not effected by our power, what are some strategies or patterns we can utilize?

 ## Hit The Ball In The Court